RahulR432/TransferLearning/README.md

 # TransferLearning
-Implementation of Transfer Learning on the CIFAR dataset
+Implementation of Transfer Learning concept on the CIFAR dataset.